bagnine/Pnuemonia-image-classification/README.md

 ### MobileNetV2

-Thogh MobileNetV2 was our fastest model to converge by far, it was less effective overall.
+Though MobileNetV2 was our fastest model to converge by far, it was less effective overall.
 However, it could be deployed on older, less powerful computers so we were very pleased with the results:

 Accuracy: 0.8814